Online Explanation Generation for Human-Robot Teaming: Evaluation

 \subsection{Simulation Results}

 Table \ref{simRes} presents the simulation results comparing OEG-PP, OEG-NA and OEG-AP with MCE.
 The benefits of online explanations are clear: the average size of sub-explanations is significantly smaller than the size of MCE, although the sum of their sizes is generally larger than the size of MCE.
 This shows that most explanations can indeed be broken up and communicated incrementally while subject to the requirements of online explanations!
 The effect of OEG-AP on the size of explanations is interesting, which suggests that removing the uniqueness assumption of the optimal plan has a positive impact on explanation generation: the sum of sub-explanations has a size that is smaller than MCE.
+This intuitively makes sense since not all the sub-explanations in MCE may be required as long as the robot's plan is optimal in the updated human's model (but differs from the plan found there by an optimal planner).
 To see the influence of removing the uniqueness assumption from another angle, for both OEG-NA and OEG-AP, we evaluate how the human's expected plan ($\pi_{E_k}^H$) after the explanation (returned by an optimal planner) may be different from $\pi_{I, G}^*$ using action plan distance, which has a value between $0$ (no difference) and $1$ (maximum difference).
-For OEG-NA, this distance is there since only the very next action is considered when making a sub-explanation.
-For OEG-AP, the distance is due to the non-uniqueness of the optimal plan.
+For OEG-NA, this distance is generally non-zero since only the very next action is considered when making a sub-explanation.
+For OEG-AP, the distance is also non-zero in general but due to the non-uniqueness of the optimal plan.
 Computationally, OEG methods are generally a bit faster than MCE which may appear to be surprising.
-Some analysis reveals that this is due to the fact that the incremental search in online explanation generation in fact reduces the search space by removing candidate features to be added to $M_H$ for latter searches.
+Some analysis reveals that this is due to the fact that the incremental search in online explanation generation in fact reduces the search space by removing candidate features to be added to $M_H$ for later searches.
 For OEG-NA and OEG-AP, this may also be due in part to the fact that they often terminate earlier and before $\pi_{E_k}^H$ becomes exactly $\pi_{I, G}^*$.